-The S-Function Builder is a Simulink® block that builds an S-function from specifications and C code that you supply.
+The S-Function Builder is a Simulink® block that integrates C/C++ code to build an S-function from specifications and C code that you supply.
 The S-Function Builder also serves as a wrapper for the generated S-function in models that use the S-function.
 This section explains how to use the S-Function Builder to build simple C MEX S-functions.

-the MATLAB® command line (see S-Function Examples for more information).
+MATLAB® command line (see S-Function Examples for more

 To build an S-function with the S-Function Builder:

 Set the MATLAB current folder to the folder in which you want to create the S-function.